pmd/pmd/docs/pages/pmd/userdocs/suppressing_warnings.md

         }
     }

-## Violation Suppress Regex
+## XPath and Regex message suppression

-If a particular Rule does not provide a property to customize behavior sufficiently, you can fall back to using the global 'violationSuppressRegex' property.
+If a particular rule fails consistently in a particular context, you can fall back to disabling the rule for all these contexts using one of two rule properties that are defined on every rule.
+Depending on what you're after, you can suppress violations for **specific messages** using regular expressions, or **specific nodes** using an XPath expression.

+### The property `violationSuppressRegex`

 This property defines a regular expression to match against the message of the violation.
 If the regular expression matches, then the violation will be suppressed.

-When using a Rule reference in a RuleSet XML, you can customize the Rule by adding the 'violationSuppressRegex' property.
 For example, to suppress reporting specifically named parameters which are unused:

     <rule ref="rulesets/java/unusedcode.xml/UnusedFormalParameter">